Rendering of GWB Marketplace Looking South on Broadway

 The George Washington Bridge Bus Station (GWBBS), which opened on January 17, 1963, was designed by Dr. Pier Luigi Nervi, the noted Italian engineer-architect of the 1960 Olympic Stadium in Rome and other world-renowned structures.
 The bus station received the Concrete Industry Board's 1963 award as the structure in the metropolitan area that represents the best in conception, originality and applicability of concrete, both in design and construction.

 The station is built over the Trans-Manhattan Expressway (Interstate 95) between 178th and 179th Streets and Fort Washington and Wadsworth Avenues and features direct bus ramps on and off the upper level of the George Washington Bridge.
-In 2014, close to five million passengers on 337,000 bus trips passed through the station.

 This is the most significant construction project at the bus station since it first opened in 1963.